Grande Prairie Property Selling Guide

 Your Realtor will require additional documents from you aside from the listing paperwork.
 For residential properties they will need, a photo of your driver’s license emailed or texted, and an RPR (REAL PROPERTY REPORT) if you still have one.
 If you live on an acreage or farm you will need to provide a well report if you have one.
 For a condominium or condo association your driver’s license. and up dated condo docs should be provided if you have them.

-Once the paper work is completed and has been signed by all parties (sellers and Realtors) photos and other marketing techniques can be moved forward on the home.
+Once the paperwork is completed and has been signed by all parties (sellers and Realtors) photos and other marketing techniques can be moved forward on the home.
 RMS Floor plan, Photos, 3D Tour, etc.

 The turnaround time for marketing to come back to the realtor is roughly 24-48 hours.
 During the turnaround time your house will be prepped in the MLS System (Multiple Listing Service) so when we receive photos we can have it go live right away.

 Once the marketing is returned and the MLS has been prepped, your listing can now go live and become an active listing.
 As soon as it is active, expect to receive an email from your Realtor showing you your house is active on the market.
-This is your time to review and see if you want any changed made.
+This is your time to review and see if you want any changes made.

-1. Your House Is Active:
+1. Your House Is Active

 When your house is on the MLS system you are more than likely to receive showings.
 You Realtor will be contacting you to book them.
 Please let your Realtor know if you have any restrictions on times you don’t want people coming, but also note that in order to sell your home. you may need to be flexible with showings.
 It is essential to try and make every showing work so you aren’t turning away buyers who have strict schedules. *A common misconception is that the Realtor you chose to list your house with. will also be the one selling it.
 This is in fact false.
 Your Realtor can be the one to sell it. but any Realtor or person can call to book an appointment to see your home*.

-2. Tips for When Your House Is Active:
+2. Tips For When Your House Is Active

 - Keep it clean all the time because you never know when a showing will be booked.

-- Always keep up with mowing, shovelling, etc. A lot of people do drive by’s to see if the home is well kept on the outside.
+- Always keep up with mowing, shovelling, etc. A lot of people do drive-bys to see if the home is well kept on the outside.

 - Leave all lights on before you leave so when people come in they are greeted by a bright well lit space.
 This also helps to make the home look bigger than it is.